 ABOUT THE WIREHAIRED VIZSLA

 The Wirehaired Vizsla is a most unique and exciting new breed.
 Developed in the mid 1930's, the Wirehair, or UPLANDER as they were known when first introduced in the United States in 1970, were developed by breeding the smooth coat Vizsla and the solid colored German Wirehaired Pointer.
 Hunters obtained permission from the Kennel Club to develop this breed because they wanted a dog that would hunt like a Vizsla, but could withstand the cold temperatures and cold water.
 In Hungary, the breed was first shown in 1943, and fully recognized by the European FCI in 1966.
 They were imported to Canada and the US in the 1970's, and recognized by the Canadian Kennel Club in 1977.
 The Wirehaired Vizsla is shown at conformation shows in all of Europe and in Canada, but not yet fully recognized by the American Kennel Club, although they are now a part of the AKC's Foundation Stock Service.
-WV's are currently registered in the US by NAVDHA, ARBA, UKC, IABCA, and now with The American Kennel Club where as of July 2, 2014, they were fully recognized and able to be shown in the regular AKC Championship classes.
-The Wirehaired Vizsla Club of America, recognized as the AKC parent club, encourages responsible ownership, passion for this extraordinary breed, and supports the full recognition by the American Kennel Club.
+WV's are currently registered in the US by NAVDHA, ARBA, UKC, IABCA, and now with The American Kennel Club where as of July 2, 2014, they were fully recognized and able to be shown in the regular AKC Championship classes and Sporting Group.
+The Wirehaired Vizsla Club of America, the AKC parent club, encourages responsible ownership, passion for this extraordinary breed, and supports the recognition by the American Kennel Club.

 Please note that the WV is a separate breed from the smooth Vizsla,